 Incessantly he asked questions about the future –

-One Finds Children . . . – Unfortunately some adults can contaminate the innocence and world of children.
+One Finds Children . . . – Unfortunately some adults can contaminate the innocence of children.
 This poem recognizes those who survive those attempts at corruption.

 Singing in the darkness